leogiraldimg/az900-exam-preparation/README.md

 ### Choose the best tools to help organizations build better solutions

+#### Introduction

+- Microsoft has created a comprehensive set of tools that help organizations
+  - Implement DevOps practices
+  - Develop solutions
+  - Save money while doing so

 ### Choose the best tools for managing and configuring your Azure environment

 ### Choose the best monitoring service for visibility, insight, and outage mitigation